Updated: Aug 11

 During a longer itinerary which already features scheduled days at sea, a quiet place for a bit of privacy and a fresh sea breeze would go a long way to keeping the overall experience an incredible one!

 We'll be booking balconies from here on in.
-Have to keep those vacation relaxation levels at an all-time high for when the unexpected occurs.
+Have to keep those vacation relaxation levels at an all-time high, even when the unexpected occurs.